 When she suggested the idea, I’d been practicing Mozart’s Piano Concerto #21 in C Major.
 I’d first heard the sublime 2nd movement and knew, I had to play it!
 That’s what inspired me to learn the whole concerto–fifty-two pages of music.
 It took me two years!

 Finally, I was ready to audition.
-I had prepared for my recital and it was my first time performing before a panel of judges.
+I had prepared for my piano recital and it was my first time performing a piano recital before a panel of judges.
 I would be playing on a huge, concert grand piano in a vast auditorium and I was nervous!
 But with my teacher’s support, I did well.
 And that gave me the wonderful opportunity to perform my Mozart concerto with a real orchestra!

 Over time, I entered several other competitions.
 In one audition, I reached the 2nd movement–the beautiful theme that I loved so much.
 I don’t know what happened.
 Maybe I was tired.
 I’m not sure.
 But, I lost track.
 And I hit a wrong note–in one of the most well known melodies of all time!
 The note rang out like a strange, off-key bell!
 Everything stopped.
 I was startled!
 Then I remembered my teacher, and how she’d taught me to keep going, no matter what.
 So I continued and finished the performance.
 I didn’t win the competition.
 But for years afterward, my teacher and I recalled with humour how I re-wrote Mozart that afternoon!